MadelineCoert/MadelineCoert/README.md

-# Madeline Coert – Junior Data Analyst
+# Madeline Coert – Junior Business Analyst

-I am a Brisbane-based aspiring data analyst with a strong interest in data science and predictive modeling.
-I am eager to develop these skills while applying my analytical abilities to deliver actionable insights as a data analyst.
+I am a Brisbane-based aspiring business analyst with a strong interest in data analytics and predictive modeling.
+I am eager to develop these skills while applying my analytical abilities to deliver actionable insights as a business analyst.
 My work focuses on applied statistical analysis, effective data visualisation and clear communication of results.
 I primarily use R, SQL and Python to explore real-world datasets and develop practical business recommendations.

 ---

 ## About Me

-I hold a Bachelor of Business (Marketing) and am currently completing further study in data analytics at the University of Queensland.
+I hold a Bachelor of Business (Marketing) and am currently completing further study in business analytics at the University of Queensland.
 Through my academic and project experience, I have developed practical skills in data wrangling, exploratory data analysis, regression modelling and time series forecasting.
 I am particularly interested in leveraging data to support business decisions, enhance operational performance and mitigate risk.

 Proficiency in:
 - R (tidyverse, ggplot2, forecast)